Groups affiliated with us

 The Trefoil Guild is financially self-supporting.

 There may also be local subscriptions which are collected at the same time as the annual subscription.
-Further details about the Trefoil Guild may be found in the Trefoil Guild Handbook, available from the Trefoil Guild office and on the Trefoil Guild website.
+Further details about the Trefoil Guild can be found in the Trefoil Guild Handbook, available from the Trefoil Guild office and on the Trefoil Guild website.

 The aim of the Student Scout and Guide Organisation (SSAGO) is to:

-• promote Student Scout and Guide Clubs
+- Promote Student Scout and Guide Clubs

-• provide a forum for discussion on matters affecting its affiliated clubs.
-SSAGO is officially recognised by Girlguiding and is an associate organisation of The Scout Association.
+- Provide a forum for discussion on matters affecting its affiliated clubs.
+SSAGO is officially recognised by Girlguiding, and is an associate organisation of The Scout Association.

 All Clubs must:

-• affiliate to SSAGO
+- Affiliate to SSAGO

-• pay the annual affiliation fee to SSAGO.
+- Pay the annual affiliation fee to SSAGO

 Activities